Handbook for Gen Z

 You’ve watched institutions fail in real time.

-And you’re supposed to optimize your morning routine and build a personal brand.
+And you’re supposed to build your life, career, and personal brand

 What anxiety is actually telling you